Reiver mistakes lead to heartbreak against Snow

 A 55-yard field goal attempt fell short as second ranked Iowa Western lost a heartbreaker 31-30 against 10th ranked Snow college.

-The matchup of top 10 football teams at Titan Stadium in Council Bluffs marked the first game for either in more than a year.
+The matchup of top 10 football teams marked the first game either in more than a year.

 After watching the Iowa Western score 17 straight points late in the third quarter and early in the fourth, Snow responded, scoring the game’s last two touchdowns, including the go-ahead score with 14 seconds to spare.
 The Reivers brought the kickoff back to mid field and a pass play set up the field goal attempt by Josh Jasek, who'd hit a 42-yard try earlier in the game.